BernardQuatermass/exim-wiki/MsExchangeAddressVerification.md

 destination mail system and asks it if it will accept mail for this particular user.

-The down side to this is that Exchange may be setup in such a way that it will decide that your Exim system is trying to do address harvesting on it, so be careful!
+The downside to this is that Exchange may be setup in such a way that it will decide that your Exim system is trying to do address harvesting on it, so be careful!

+The setting in Exchange (2007,2010 and probably beyond) is Organization Configuration -> Hub Transport -> Anti-Spam (tab) -> Recipient Filtering (enable it and open it) -> Blocked Recipients (tab).
+Tick "Block messages sent to recipients that do not exist in the directory".
+If you do not enable that then Exchange will happily say "yes" to all callouts, which is undesirable.
+If anti-spam is unavailable (eg SBS) then search the web for how to enable it - there are lots of howtos.

 Put these into a RCPT acl.
 The first stanza will drop the connection on the fourth incorrect address, Which limits the effectiveness of address